PookMook/posts/cascade.md

 ## Jumping on the tailwind boat

 A lot of the success of tailwind I believe is due to the lack of good alternative to author styles nicely with limited chances to burn yourselves.
 For all application development purposes, Tailwind maybe is already past the goal post.
-As a design system guy, I still have a few gripes with it.
+As a design system guy, I still have a few gripes with it (how you do not make friends 3/3)

 ### New syntax
 Weakest arguments there is, it feels wrong to learn a new DSL (even if it's just text) that compiles back to the one you already know.
 Meh